bmatcuk/html-brunch-static/README.md

 What's that `{{>greetings}}` thing all about?
 Well, after html-brunch-static converts your file to html, it runs the file through [handlebars](http://handlebarsjs.com/) to allow your files to use the context to do some cool things.
 Here, `{{>...}}` is the handlebars way of saying "use the partial called greetings".
 Since we declared that we're using the `app/partials/greetings.html` partial in our front matter, it will be loaded and inserted into your file here.
 Note that the name of the partial is equal to the basename of the file, without the extension (so `app/partials/greetings.html` becomes `greetings`).

 Ok, so what does our partial look like?
-I give you `app/partials/greetings.html`:
+I give you `app/partials/greetings.html`.
+It doesn't need the `.static.` in its filename since it isn't being processed by anything:

 ```html
 <h1>Welcome to {{title}}</h1>
 ```

 Pretty simple.
-This file has no front matter of its own, but since it's being included in our index.md, it inherits the _context_ of index.md.
+This file has no front matter of its own, but since it's being included in our index.static.md, it inherits the _context_ of index.static.md.
 This means that our `title` is available to it.
 Neat!

-Finally, our layout, `app/layouts/main.jade`:
+Finally, our layout, `app/layouts/main.static.jade`:

 ```jade
 doctype html